-The output signal from the Antenna Unit shall be defined as the total flux Φ_d through the reference area in a position related to the reference marks of the Balise.
+The output signal from the Antenna Unit is defined as the total flux $\Phi_d$ through the reference area in a position related to the reference marks of the Balise.
 The field from the Antenna Unit is not homogeneous in the vicinity of the Antenna Unit.

-The output field strength from a Balise shall be defined as the current I_u that encircles the reference area in a position related to the reference marks of the Balise.
+The output field strength from a Balise is defined as the current $I_u$ that encircles the reference area in a position related to the reference marks of the Balise.